-4.2 Web Charting
+4.3 Web Charting

 With browsers improving their abilities, rrdtools native charting abilities are not so important anymore.
-One might wish to draw his charts in the browser, using the D3.js library for example.
+One might wish to draw his charts in the browser, using the D3.js library or one of the charting libraries based on it like Rickshaw or Nvd3.